Yasas1994/Jaeger/README.md

 ## Running Jaeger

-Running Jaeger is quite straightforward once the environment is correctly set up.
-The program accepts both compressed and uncompressed fasta files containing the contigs as input.
-It outputs a table containing the predictions and various other statics calculated during the runtime.
-By default, Jaeger will run on all the GPUs on the system.
-This behavior can be overridden by providing a list of GPUs to -gnames option and limiting the number of GPUs availble for jaeger's use.
--ofasta option will write all putative viral contigs (contigs that satisfies the cut-off score) into a separate file
+Once the environment is properly set up, using Jaeger is straightforward.
+The program can accept both compressed and uncompressed FASTA files containing the contigs as input.
+It will output a table containing the predictions and various statistics calculated during runtime.
+By default, Jaeger will run on all GPUs present on the system, however, this behavior can be overridden by providing a list of GPU names to the -gnames option, which limits the number of GPUs available for Jaeger's use.
+The -ofasta option will write all potential viral contigs (contigs that meet the cutoff score) into a separate file.

 ````
 python inference.py -i input_file.fasta -o output_file.fasta --batch 128